amyami187/effective_dimension/Noise_plots/README.md

 # Code to reproduce the noise plots in the supplementary information

-There are two plots in the supplementary information that study the effects of hardware noise (Figures 6 and 7).
+There are several plots in the supplementary information that study the effects of hardware noise.
-In particular, Figure 6 examines the effects on the eigenvalue distribution of the Fisher Information, whilst Figure 7 looks are the effects on training in the presence of hardware noise.
-In this folder, there are 2 subfolders pertaining to each of these analyses respectively.
+In particular, two figures capture the effects on the eigenvalue distribution of the Fisher Information, and a third looks at the effects on training in the presence of hardware noise.
+In this folder, there are
+2 subfolders pertaining to each of these analyses respectively.

 ### Subfolder `eigenvalue_distribution`: